 - THE MAGAZINE

-Welcome to ICS Cleaning Specialist’s eighth commissioned market study designed to measure the opinions and preferences of floor care professionals concerning carpet-cleaning chemicals and suppliers.
-The study aims to answer many of the questions surrounding chemical use in the cleaning industry, including:
+Welcome to ICS Cleaning Specialist’s ninth commissioned market study designed to gauge the opinions and preferences of floor care professionals with regard to carpet-cleaning chemicals and suppliers.
+The study looks to answer many of the questions concerning chemical use in the cleaning industry, including:

 - What types of carpet cleaning chemicals and cleaning methods are most popular today?